Green Tip - Fill it Forward

 Fair Trade: Fair trade, or equal exchange coffee, bypasses the middle man (the coffee trader) and establishes direct relationships between the coffee producer and the coffee roaster.
 This brings greater economic stability to the small coffee farms, many of which use sustainable farming methods.

-Shade Grown/Bird Friendly: Shade grown coffee reduces the need for fertilizers and herbicides and promotes biodiversity.
+Shade Grown/Bird Friendly: Shade-grown coffee reduces the need for fertilizers and herbicides and promotes biodiversity.
 Approximately 150 bird species live on farms of shade-grown coffee, compared to only 20-50 species supported by non-shade coffee farms.
-Shade-grown coffee farms benefits migratory birds and often tastes better than non-shade grown coffee.
+Not only do shade-grown coffee farms benefit migratory birds, but shade-grown coffee often tastes better than non-shade grown kind.
 The shade has the effect of slowing coffee growth which results in the production of more sugars and better flavor overall.